Erwin Baker: Records

 Baker set 143 driving records from the 1910s through the 1930s.
 His first was set in 1914, riding coast to coast on an Indian motorcycle in 11 days.
 He normally rode to sponsor manufacturers, guaranteeing them "no record, no money".

-In 1915, Baker drove from Los Angeles to New York City in 11 days, 7 hours and fifteen minutes in a Stutz Bearcat, and the following year drove a Cadillac 8 roadster from Los Angeles to Times Square in 7 days, 11 hours, and 52 minutes, while accompanied by an Indianapolis newspaper reporter.
+In 1915, Baker drove from Los Angeles to New York City in 11 days, 7 hours and 15 minutes in a Stutz Bearcat.

+In 1916, Baker drove a Cadillac 8 roadster from Los Angeles to Times Square in 7 days, 11 hours, and 52 minutes, while accompanied by an Indianapolis newspaper reporter.
 For ReVere, he drove a car that might have been the first work's prototype vehicle on a very extended reliability, endurance, and promotion run.
-The trip took about four months from June to September 1918, went over 16,234 miles and connected the 48 state capitals.
-In 1924, he made his first midwinter transcontinental run in a stock Gardner sedan at a time of 4 days, 14 hours, and 15 minutes.
-He was so impressed by the car that he purchased one thereafter.
-In 1926, he drove a loaded two-ton truck from New York to San Francisco in a record 5 days, 17 hours, and 30 minutes, and in 1928, he beat the 20th Century Limited train from New York to Chicago.
+The trip took about four months from June to September 1918, went over 16,234 miles, and connected the 48 state capitals.

+In 1924, Baker made his first midwinter transcontinental run in a stock Gardner sedan at a time of 4 days, 14 hours, and 15 minutes.
+Baker then purchased the vehicle after the completion of the run.

+In 1928, Baker beat the 20th Century Limited train from New York to Chicago.
 Also in 1928, he competed in the Mount Washington Hillclimb Auto Race, and set a record time of 14:49.6 seconds, driving a Franklin.

-His best-remembered drive was a 1933 New York City to Los Angeles trek in a Graham-Paige model 57 Blue Streak 8, setting a 53.5 hour record that stood for 30 years until in 1964, using modern Interstate Highways, a tiny Hillman Imp crossed the country in 48 hours.
+In 1933, Baker completed his New York City to Los Angeles trek in a Graham-Paige model 57 Blue Streak 8, setting a 53.5 hour record that stood for 30 years until in 1964, using modern Interstate Highways, a tiny Hillman Imp crossed the country in 48 hours.
 These drives inspired the later Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, better known as the "Cannonball Run", which itself inspired at least five movies and a television series.

-In 1941, he drove a new Crosley Covered Wagon across the nation in a trouble free 6517 mi run to prove the economy and reliability characteristics of Crosley automobiles.
+In 1941, Baker drove a new Crosley Covered Wagon across the nation in a trouble free 6517 mi run to prove the economy and reliability characteristics of Crosley automobiles.
 Other record and near-record transcontinental trips were made in Model T Fords, Chrysler Imperials, Marmons, Falcon-Knights, and Columbia Tigers, among others.